rsdoiel/antenna/archives/2025/science_and_technology_2025.31.md

 ---

-## Amazon’s Kuiper satellite broadband to offer commercial services from mid-2026
+## Amazon’s Kuiper satellite broadband to offer commercial services in mid-2026, at least in Australia

-date: 2025-08-05, updated: 2025-08-05, from: The Register (UK I.T.
+date: 2025-08-05, updated: 2025-08-06, from: The Register (UK I.T.
 News)

-<h4>We know this because it just won a big client – Australia – which says that’s when it will start selling connections</h4> <p>Amazon’s Project Kuiper space broadband service will be ready for commercial services “from the middle of 2026” according to NBN Co, the operator of Australia’s National Broadband Network.…</p>
+<h4>Maybe sooner in other places</h4> <p><strong>Updated</strong>  Amazon’s Project Kuiper space broadband service will be ready for commercial services “from the middle of 2026” according to NBN Co, the operator of Australia’s National Broadband Network. <em>The Register</em> understands the network may be available elsewhere before that time.…</p>

 <br>